connectedbydata/connectedbydata.org/_posts/2023-11-03-peoples-panel-bulletin-5.md

 -   How could you embed public voice in your work in future?

-If you have a response to add please hit reply on this e-mail and share your thoughts.
+If you have a response to add please drop a message to tim@connectedbydata.org with your thoughts.

 I will be collating responses over the next week to share with the members of the People's Panel on AI, and we're committed to helping the voices raised through the Panel be heard as widely as possible.